YellowJacketLinux/LFS/00-REPO-MACRO.md

 ___4.apps___
 : Graphical programs that require a Graphical Desktop Environment but are not part of a *specific* Desktop Environment.
-For example, FireFox and Thunderbird.
+For example, Firefox and Thunderbird.

 ___5.mate___